R0bi7/First-step-into-interoperability/docs/SENDING_CROSS_CHAIN_MESSAGE.md

 void CallExecuted(BigInteger _reqId, int _code, String _msg);
 ```

-## Sending message from client side
+## Sending Message From The Client Side

 In order to send message from source to destination chain off-chain call using user wallet must be made.